by Jack Penland

 Whidbey Island is filled with artisan chefs, producers of honey, lavender, jellies, and more.
 The best way to see as many of them as possible in one place to head to the 3 Sisters Market on SR 20 just north of Coupeville.
 It’s like all the goodness of Whidbey Island wrapped up in one little store.
 The 3 Sisters Farm also produces beef, pork, lamb, and chicken that are sustainably raised on the island.

 It’s nearing dinnertime and time to head back to Oak Harbor.
-Your dinner destination is Frasers Gourmet Hideaway in historic downtown Oak Harbor.
-If it’s still early, take time to stroll the shops along Pioneer Parkway.
+If it's still early, take time to stroll the shops along Pioneer Way.
 You’ll find plenty of interesting boutiques, shops, another interesting stuff along the several block-long historic district.

 It gets a little hot in

 Your other Oak Harbor dinner destination is Frasers Gourmet Hideaway just a couple of blocks up from Pioneer Way.